chae-yc/chae-yc.github.io/_pages/scientist.md

 title: Scientist
 layout: category
 permalink: /categories/scientist/
-taxonomy: Scientist
+taxonomy: scientist
 ---

 Posts to organize the content of studies in graduate school.
-It's in 'Scientist' category.
+It's in 'scientist' category.